20 Subtle Ways You Could Be a Jerk at Work Without Even Realizing It

 - Always seem distracted: Forgetting deadlines, running late to meetings, never being prepared… You can be the nicest person in the world, but over time these bad habits will frustrate your coworkers (who probably end up having to pick up the slack on your behalf) and give you a bad professional reputation.

-- Are only friendly when you need something: If you want to build healthy working relationships with your coworkers, be authentic.
+- Are only friendly when you need something: If you want to build healthy working relationships with your coworkers, be authentic not a jerk at work.
 If you only reach out to them or show interest when you need something in return, they’ll quickly catch on and dismiss you as an office jerk.

 - Engage in office gossip: While a bit of gossip may endear you to a coworker in the short-term, over time they’ll wonder if you can be trusted.
 Gossiping can pose a serious threat to your credibility and trustworthiness.